Many ways to celebrate International Day of Peace!

 Each year, there are thousands of celebrations around the world.
 Planning for the Global Feast should begin weeks or, better, several months ahead in order to involve as many people as possible.

 The place for the Feast can be as small as a family dining room or as large as an amphitheater.
 One person can even Feast for Peace at home!

 To come together as members of the human family; to honor those who have worked and who are working today for a more peaceful world; to encourage the next generation of peacebuilders.
 The Global Feast for Peace is a thanksgiving of the peace we have and to inspire actions to foster a culture of peace during the coming year.

 To Register Your Event:

-Send info to: firstname.lastname@example.org
+Or send info to: firstname.lastname@example.org

 Initiated by members of the Peace Cities Subcommittee of the IDP NGO for United Nations International Day of Peace.